plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

-So bias -- in this sense -- doesn't have to be conscious (no human auditors were involved) or intentional (no racial identifiers on tax returns); but if we look at the numbers and review proportions, then we can see that bias happens.
+So bias -- in this sense -- doesn't have to be conscious (no human auditors were involved) or intentional (no racial identifiers on tax returns); but if we look at the numbers and review proportions, then we see that bias happens.

-And when we turn the bias-detecting Eye of Sauron away from the IRS for a moment and shine it on other courts, we see a world rife with bias.
+What happens when we turn the bias-detecting Eye of Sauron away from the IRS and shine it on other courts?
+Amazingly, we see a world rife with bias.

 For example, during basketball season it's obvious that Blacks are disproportionately favored over Asians on the basketball court, even